 Terence McCarthy, M.D.

-Assistant Chair for Clinical Services and Associate Professor, John M. Geesbreght M.D., M.S., FACEP, Chair of Emergency Medicine
+Assistant Chair for Clinical Sciences and Associate Professor, John M. Geesbreght M.D., M.S., FACEP, Chair of Emergency Medicine

 Dr. McCarthy earned his medical degree from UTMB Galveston, and completed residency at UTMB Health.
 He earned a Bachelor of Arts in biology at Austin College in Sherman, Texas.